CQCL/pytket-docs/manual/manual_circuit.rst

     perm_box = ToffoliBox(permutation=mapping)

 This permutation of basis states can be achieved with purely classical operations {X, CCX}, hence the name :py:class:`~pytket.circuit.ToffoliBox`.
-In pytket however, the permutation is implemented efficently using a sequence of multiplexed rotations followed by a :py:class:`DiagonalBox`.
+In pytket however, the permutation is implemented efficently using a sequence of multiplexed rotations followed by a :py:class:`~pytket.circuit.DiagonalBox`.

 .. jupyter-execute::